Feeding Ourselves Local Food Symposium, Dublin

 Together, we will explore other practical ways to support farmers and local food producers, advance key policy proposals—including a Basic Income—and showcase innovative practices that deliver for climate resilience, biodiversity, health, and sustainable livelihoods.

-Farming is Medicine – full film, discussion and meal, Trinity
+Farming is Medicine – Film, meal, discussion with Rupa Marya

 Thursday 30th October I 18.00 – 21.00 I Regent House I Trinity College Dublin

 Networking opportunity with a screening of the thought-provoking short film featuring Rupa Marya, exploring the deep connections between farming, health and community.
-The screening will be followed by a conversation with Rupa and Ollie Moore, and includes a relaxed buffet meal of locally sourced, seasonal food.
+The screening will be followed by a conversation with Rupa and Ollie Moore, and includes a relaxed buffet meal from Cornucopia.

 Organised by: